 Despite advances in many aspects of cancer prevention and treatment, the number of Americans diagnosed with the disease remains very high.
 One factor in the recent upward trend in new cases is the aging of the US population, as cancer incidence increases among older age groups.
-The COVID-19 pandemic during 2020 and the resulting shutdowns led to many appointments being missed, cancelled, or delayed and will likely lead to increased cancer cases and deaths over time.
+The COVID-19 pandemic during 2020 that has continued into 2021 and the resulting shutdowns led to many appointments being missed, cancelled, or delayed and will likely lead to increased cancer cases, severity, and deaths over time.